 RECOVERY AFTER SURGERY

-You may be admitted to the hospital overnight for observation, although many hospitals now allow you to go home the day of surgery.
+You may be admitted to the hospital overnight for observation.
+However, many hospitals now allow people to go home the day of surgery.
 Your health care provider will give you pain medicines and sometimes antibiotics to prevent infection.
 Many surgeons place a large dressing over the operated ear.
 The dressing is removed the day after surgery.

 A week or more after surgery, the outside part of the cochlear implant is secured to the receiver-stimulator that was implanted behind the ear.
-It is only at this point that you will be able to use the device.
+At this point you will be able to use the device.

 Once the surgery site is well healed, and the implant is attached to the outside processor, you will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
 These specialists may include: